He sent me to see Susan along with my sisters to look at rings. He said, "Go figure out what you like, tell your sisters and then forget about it!"

 We went on another family trip to California for her sister's graduation in June.
 She wanted a picture of us together in front of the Golden Gate Bridge.
 Her mom, who was taking the photo, counted to three and I dropped down on one knee.
 She said yes!
 We were married July 31st at San Francisco City Hall on the 4th Floor North Balcony with 25 of our closest friends and family.
 It was the perfect day with the perfect girl who knew she had the perfect ring.

-Artie had planned a 10-day European trip through Italy and Spain over the summer of 2012.
+Artie had planned a 10-day European trip through Italy and Spain.
 We were going to Venice, Rome, St.Tropez and Monaco!
 Night 1 we went to an amazing authentic Italian dinner in Venice and walked around Piazza San Marco.
 When we got back to our hotel, I was brushing my teeth and chatting away when I realized there was a shiny silver Rolex sitting on my pillow (also from Susan Robinson Jewelry).
 My immediate thought was that he probably felt bad that he wasn't going to propose so this would at least get him by for another few months (hehe).
 The next day he had set up a nice dinner for the 2 of us at one of our favorite places, Cipriani.
 As we walked out of our hotel for dinner, awaiting us was a gondola with a fancy bottle of champagne sitting on the boat.
 The gondolier took us through all of the canals in Venice.
 I could tell that Artie was starting to act a little strange.
 After about 20 minutes, as the sun was starting to set, he asked the gondolier if he could take a picture of us.
 As he handed the gondolier the camera, he got down on one knee and said "I've wanted to do this since the moment I met you...will you marry me?"
 Typical girl, I started crying and grabbed him for a big hug.
 After a few minutes of me blubbering he said "So, are you going to say yes??"
 I completely forgot to answer him!
 "YES YES YES!"
 It was the most romantic and unforgettable moment of my life.
 I could not have imagined a more perfect proposal.